 It is always fun to make crochet flowers and crochet roses are the best flowers of all.
 Who doesn't feel special receiving a rose, whether it's a red rose for love or another color for friendship, joy, and celebration?
-These ten crochet roses patterns include patterns for appliqués that can be used for bunting, jewelry and gift tags as well as rose patterns for clothing, accessories and home decor.
-Celebrate someone special with a crochet rose today - especially if that someone special is yourself!
+These nine crochet roses patterns include patterns for appliqués that can be used for bunting, jewelry, and gift tags as well as rose patterns for clothing, accessories, and home decor.
+Celebrate someone special with a crochet rose today -- especially if that someone special is yourself!

 01 of 09